 Following the Izvesti report, Russian Defense officials made a statement denying the reported claims, saying the “submarines [would] remain in service with the Navy.”

 In light of the conflicting information, it will be interesting to see what happens at Severodvinsk’s Sevmash shipyard in the coming year.
-According to satellite imagery from 21AUG11, all remaining Typhoon are currently located there which may suggest the situation could still go both ways.
-Sevmash currently handles submarine overhaul and refitting for Russia’s northern fleet and is also the location of prior Typhoon dismantling.
+According to satellite imagery from 21AUG11, all remaining Typhoon are currently located there which suggests either possibility.
+Sevmash currently handles submarine overhaul and refitting for Russia’s northern fleet but is also the location of prior Typhoon dismantling.

 It is also worth mentioning that China had shown interest in buying two modernized Typhoon, though no orders have surfaced to date.